Skip to content

 How recent must the photo be?

-Within the last six months in all 27 Schengen states.
+No older than six months.
+That deadline comes from the national photo specifications published by consulates, not from EU law, which only requires a photo meeting the ICAO standard.
 Consulates compare the photo against the live applicant at the biometrics appointment; a clearly outdated photo (different hair, weight, age) will be rejected even when the geometry is correct.

 Can I use the same photo for multiple Schengen applications?